romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When configuring IP allow lists for GitHub-hosted and self-hosted runners, what is the primary effect?
+Q: When configuring IP allow lists for GitHub-hosted and self-hosted runners, what is the primary effect?
 <details><summary>Show the answer</summary><p>

 - **It restricts which IP addresses can interact with your runners, enhancing security**